|My map man|

 As we drove north, we saw more colorful trees:

 The Parkway is a long and winding two-lane road that winds around the mountains.
 The views were gorgeous and I took lots of photos that just don't do them justice.
 Here are just a few:

 This was the highest point and it was very misty as you can see.
 We were in the clouds, Gail-Friends.

-We went through several tunnels.
+We went through about a half-dozen tunnels.
 These fascinated me since we don't have tunnels in Florida.